Flash Point Management

 Removing Light Ends

-You can use the light ends removal kit for a fixed duration on a temporary basis (this is when using the active pump fed unit)
+You can use the light ends removal thermal fluid regeneration kit for a fixed duration on a temporary basis (this is when using the active pump fed unit)

-You can use the light ends removal kit as a permanent installation to manage light ends on a continual basis
+You can use the light ends removal fluid regeneration kit as a permanent installation to manage light ends on a continuous basis

 Is this system suitable for my application?